 Finger press the seam open, then sew in the ditch to secure the bias tape.
 Trim out the bulk (again, see the video with questions – it’s easier to see this in person).

 Fold the bias tape over to the back.
-Again, see the video for some tips on how to reduce bulk in the corners which make the corners look extra professional, and to learn why I like these wonder clips.
+Again, see the video for some tips on how to reduce bulk in the corners which make the corners look extra professional, and to learn why I really like these wonder clips (you should get them).

 Try these top free sewing patterns that use bias tape: